 Due to the smooth surface and the protective coating, it is impossible for the water vapors to pass through the surface.
 This makes the leather water and stain-resistant.

 Due to the buffing of the hide, the leather loses its expensive nature.
-Which makes it inexpensive than full-grain, Nubuck, and aniline leather.
+Which makes it inexpensive than full-grain, Nubuck leather, and aniline leather.

 The appearance of pigmented leather is less luxe due to the topcoat.
 The topcoat and the smooth opaque surface steal the delight of the leather.